After Donald Trump got elected in 2016, I realized that if I could get more money into more women’s hands, the entire world would start to change.

 Money gave me the ability to grow a company from $40 and a blog no one read to a global, multi-million dollar movement that changed women’s lives every day.
 Money gave me the freedom to say “fuck off” to any situation that no longer respected me.
 Money gave me the flexibility to save for my financial goals and travel to Europe at the same time.

-I’ve helped over four million badass women make more, spend less, and feel financially confident.
+I’ve helped over five million badass women make more, spend less, and feel financially confident.

 My financial feminist journey started with me starting my first business at age nine.
 I owned the type of vending machines where you put in a quarter and get a handful of candy out.
 I had fifteen of these machines by the time I was in high school with all of the proceeds going to my college fund.
 And after eleven years, I sold that business to a ten-year-old girl who also happens to be named Tori.
 (Don’t we look alike??)